ndshariat/FL_Pop_Map/README.md

 Files included:
 flPopDensity.html
 fl.json
-cal.json (explained in bonus points submission area)

-Currently displays the population density of California, due to problems with topojson.
-Once those problems are fixed, the program will be updated to utilize the correct fl.json.
-Clicking on the tracts button on the bottom will add census tract boundaries and clicking on color shifts the color range from a warm one to a cool one.
+Using d3.js and topojson, displays the population density of Florida, based on the most recent census data available (2014).
+You can toggle the tract boundaries and change the color using the buttons on the top.